ragustinesantos/IncredibleToDoListApp/README.md

    Building a React Native App requires Android 14 (UpsideDownCake) SDK.
 While Android Studio installs the latest Android SDK by default, you can install additional SDKs through the SDK Manager in Android Studio:

-   1. Once you open Android Studio, you may click on “More Actions” button and select “SDK Manager”.
+   1. Once you open Android Studio, you may click on _More Actions_ button and select _SDK Manager_.
-   2. Select the “SDK Platforms” tab and check the box next to “Show Package details in the bottom right corner.
+   2. Select the _SDK Platforms_ tab and check the box next to _Show Package Details_ in the bottom right corner.
    3. Expand the Android 14 (UpsideDownCake) selection and check the following items:
       1. Android SDK Platform 34
       2. Intel x86 Atom_64 System Image or Google APIs Intel x86 Atom System Image
-   5. Select the “SDK Tools” tab and check the box next to “Show Package Details” and expand the Android SDK Build-Tools selection and select the following:
+   5. Select the _SDK Tools_ tab and check the box next to _Show Package Details_ and expand the Android SDK Build-Tools selection and select the following:
       1. 34.0.0
-   7. Click “Apply” to download and install the Android SDK and build tools
+   7. Click _Apply_ to download and install the Android SDK and build tools

 # **Configuration Steps**